Ermir Lenjani

-Ermir Limon Lenjani (born 5 August 1989) is an Albanian professional footballer who plays as a midfielder for Turkish club Ümraniyespor and the Albania national team.
+Ermir Limon Lenjani (born 5 August 1989) is an Albanian professional footballer who plays as a midfielder for FC Schaffhausen in the Swiss Challenge League and the Albania national team.

 Club career

 Early career

 Born in Karaçevë, Kamenica to Albanian parents originally from Prokuplje.
-Lenjani moved to Switzerland as a child, where he started playing football and at age of 11-12 he was asked to play for FC Tössfeld.
-After spending about 1–2 years at Tosfeld he joined the FC Winterthur academy as a teenager.
+Lenjani moved to Switzerland as a child, where he started playing football and aged 12 he was asked to play for FC Tössfeld.
+After spending around 2 years at Tössfeld, he joined the FC Winterthur academy.
 He broke through into the first team during the 2009–10 season second-half.

 Winterthur

 On 8 March 2009, Lenjani debuted with Winterthur in the 2008–09 Swiss Challenge League match against Thun and scored the first and last goals in the 50th and 87th minutes, to give his team a 2–4 away victory.
 Two months after he played his next match on 16 May 2009 against Locarno and scored against a goal in the 34th minute to equal the result 1–1, which was succeeded by a hat-trick of three goals from the Croatian midfielder Tomo Barlecaj and made a 1–4 away victory which came from behind.
 He played in another 10 matches until the end and finished the season from second-half with total of 12 appearances and 3 goals.
 The next season, he played the entire season, making a total of 29 appearances in which he scored 6 goals.